 their entry into this agreement and the Charter Arrangements

-Disputes: Any controversy or claim arising out of or relating to this agreement shall be settled through the following disputes resolution process;
+Disputes: Any controversy or claim arising out of or relating to this agreement shall be settled through the following disputes resolution process:

 The Insurance provider will deal with claims for damage lodged under the Insurance policy.
 The Insurer will utilise its own procedures to determine a party at fault in the event of an incident incurring damage during a race or to another vessel.